Colleen Moore: Success

-Look Your Best and The Nth Commandment were released in early 1923, followed by two Cosmopolitan Productions, The Nth Commandment and Through the Dark.
+Look Your Best was released in early 1923, followed by two Cosmopolitan Productions, The Nth Commandment and Through the Dark.
 By this time, Moore had publicly confirmed her engagement to McCormick, a fact that she had been coy about to the press previously.
 Before mid-year, she had signed a contract with First National Pictures, and her first two films were slated to be The Huntress and Flaming Youth.
 Slippy McGee came out in June, followed by Broken Hearts of Broadway.

-Moore and John McCormick married while Flaming Youth was still in production, and just before the release of The Savage.
+Moore and John McCormick married while Flaming Youth was still in production and just before the release of The Savage.
 When it was finally released in 1923, Flaming Youth, in which she starred opposite actor Milton Sills, was a hit.
 The controversial story put Moore in focus as a flapper, but after Clara Bow took the stage in Black Oxen in December, she gradually lost her momentum.
-In spring 1924 she made a good but unsuccessful effort to top Bow in The Perfect Flapper, and soon after she dismissed the whole flapper vogue; "No more flappers...people are tired of soda-pop love affairs."
-Decades later Moore stated Bow was her "chief rival."
+In spring 1924 she made a good but unsuccessful effort to top Bow in The Perfect Flapper, and soon after she dismissed the whole flapper vogue: "No more flappers ... people are tired of soda-pop love affairs."
+Decades later Moore stated Bow was her "chief rival".

 Through the Dark, originally shot under the name Daughter of Mother McGinn, was released during the height of the Flaming Youth furor in January 1924.
 Three weeks later, Painted People was released.
 After that, she was to star in Counterfeit.
 The film went through a number of title changes before being released as Flirting with Love in August.
 In October, First National purchased the rights to Sally for Moore's next film.
 It would be a challenge, as Sally was a musical comedy.
 In December, First National purchased the rights to Desert Flower and in so doing had mapped out Moore's schedule for 1925: Sally would be filmed first, followed by The Desert Flower.

 By the late 1920s, she had accomplished dramatic roles in films such as So Big, where Moore aged through a stretch of decades, and was also well received in light comedies such as Irene.
 An overseas tour was planned to coincide with the release of So Big in Europe, and Moore saw the tour as her first real opportunity to spend time with her husband, John McCormick.
 Both she and John McCormick were dedicated to their careers, and their hectic schedules had kept them from spending any quality time together.
 Moore wanted a family; it was one of her goals.